E(Gas and Electricity) Ltd Standard Terms and Conditions for

 between ‘you’ (the customer) and E (Gas & Electricity) Ltd (company number 08520118).
 ‘We’, ‘us’, ‘our’ and ‘E’ are E (Gas & Electricity) Ltd, and our registered address is Bowcliffe Hall, Bramham, Wetherby, West Yorkshire, England, LS23 6LP

-1.2 An Agreed Contract will be formed from the earliest of the following
+1.2 An Agreed Contract will be formed from the earliest of the following dates once we have sufficient information to start your switch:

 the date when you make an online application (either directly or via a third party such as an Energy comparison site) for the property to be supplied;